rajeshwarn/vox/README.md

 # vox
-Stream system audio through USB from Windows PC to iPhone.
+Stream system audio through USB from Windows to iPhone.